Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Extraction of +jet distributions

-All correlated charged tracks for \gammarich\ triggers are attributed to background (\pizero, photons from \pizero\ and $\eta$ decays, and fragmentation photons) in the trigger sample.
+All correlated charged tracks for \gammarich\ triggers are attributed to background in the trigger population (\pizero, single photons from \pizero\ and $\eta$ decays, and fragmentation photons).
 The subtraction of the recoil-jet yield due to background triggers (Eq.~\ref{Eq:ConvDirEq}) is carried out assuming that the correlated yield and the recoil-jet distribution associated with the background triggers is the same as that measured for \pizero\ triggers.

-We assume that the recoil-jet distribution for high-\pT\ $\eta$-meson triggers is the same as that for \pizero-meson triggers, based on both simulation and $\eta$ measurements at RHIC~\cite{PHENIX:2006ujp,PHENIX:2013yhu}.
-This assumption also applies to photons from \pizero\ and $\eta$ decays because the trigger requirement biases towards asymmetric decay, such that the decay photon carries most of the parent-meson energy.
-This was verified in simulation by comparing the mean \ET\ of the parent meson, for which the decay photon falls within a given \ETtrig\ selection, to the mean \ET\ of the symmetrically decaying \pizero\ that passes the TSP cut and falls into the same \ETtrig\ selection.
-For $9<\ETtrig<11$ and $11<\ETtrig<15$~GeV, the difference is approximately 5\%, while it is $\sim 3$\% for $15<\ETtrig<20$~GeV.
+We also assume that the recoil-jet distribution for high-\pT\ $\eta$-meson triggers is the same as that for \pizero-meson triggers, based on both simulation and $\eta$ measurements at RHIC~\cite{PHENIX:2006ujp,PHENIX:2013yhu}.
+This assumption applies to photons from \pizero\ and $\eta$ decays because the trigger requirement biases towards asymmetric decay, such that the decay photon carries most of the meson parent energy.
+This was verified in simulation by comparing the mean \ET\ of the meson parent, for which the decay photon falls within a given \ETtrig\ selection, to the mean \ET\ of symmetrically decaying \pizero\ which pass the TSP cut and fall into the same \ETtrig\ selection.
+For $9<\ETtrig<11$ and $11<\ETtrig<15$~GeV, the difference is approximately 5\%, while for $15<\ETtrig<20$~GeV the difference is around 3\%.
 However, the associated-hadron yield for fragmentation photons is not well known.
 Therefore, the fragmentation photons are only subtracted to the extent that their near-side correlated hadron yields are similar to those of \pizero.
+The magnitude of suppression of the fragmentation photon contribution due to this procedure can only be assessed by theoretical calculations.
+The uncertainty in the fragmentation photon contribution is thus model dependent, and determination of its value is beyond the scope of this paper.